 Honolulu Avenue from Rosemont Avenue east to Verdugo Road.
 The intersection of Honolulu Avenue and Ocean View Boulevard is the parade’s anchor and central viewing point.

-The parade rolls at 6:10 PM.
-Streets close and parking restrictions begin at 3:00 PM, so plan to arrive a couple of hours early to claim viewing space.
+The parade rolls in the evening.
+Streets close and parking restrictions begin in the afternoon, so plan to arrive a couple of hours early to claim viewing space – check the official page for this year’s times.

 Glendale Lots 1, 2, and 7 are closed for the parade.
 Park in surrounding side streets and residential blocks just outside the closure zone, then walk in.
 Many residents bike or walk from nearby neighborhoods.